johnathancall/startup/notes.md

 ### In the following code, what does the link element do?

-Defines the relationship between the current document and an external resource.
+Defines the relationship between the current document and an external resource - i.e. to a stylesheet or icon.

 ### In the following code,  what does a div tag do?